feyzasyf/iyzico-practicum-final-case/README.md

 ## Getting Started
 Clone this repo : `git clone https://github.com/feyzasyf/iyzico-practicum-final-case.git`

  Navigate to the root folder and install all dependencies :

 - `yarn` or `npm install`

  Start Development Mode :

 - `yarn start` or `npm start`

- Open http://localhost:3000 to view it in the browser.
+ Open http://localhost:3000 to view it in the browser.<br>
  The page will reload if you make edits.
 You will also see any lint errors in the console.

  Run Unit Tests:

 - `npm test` or `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.